Click here for information about the Graduate Occupational Therapy Department

-- Students are also expected to cover tuition costs and living expenses related to the two required full-time (typically 12 week) fieldwork experiences (OT 715 and OT 716).
+- Students are also expected to cover tuition costs and living expenses related to the two required full time (typically 12 week) fieldwork experiences (OT 715 and OT 716).
 In addition, these fieldwork experiences typically require working over 40 hours per week, making it extremely difficult to work during the completion of these experiences.
-Therefore, students must plan well in advance to cover all of their costs for the semester that they are in full-time fieldwork.
+Therefore, students must plan well in advance to cover all of their costs for these summer semesters.

-- Liability Insurance is provided by the University and is not valid after the student leaves the program.
+- Liability Insurance is included in the onetime $300 E*Value fee and is not valid after the student leaves the program.

 - Tuition and University Fees are the same as those published in the Catalog.

 - Lab/Course Fees are assigned as needed to cover consumable materials, such as supplies, assessments, and NBCOT tests used in the course of teaching.
 These are posted online in the course listings.
 Fees are paid at the time of registration.

 - State and National Professional Organizations Students are expected to become members of the student, state and national professional organizations, and can obtain fee costs from the relevant organizations as noted in the School of Occupational Therapy Handbook.